Setting up your Google Ads Manager account can be a daunting task.

 Impression share (IS) is a calculation of the impressions your ads have received compared to the total number of impressions they could potentially receive.

 To put it even more simply, it’s a percentage of how often your ads are eligible to be shown, versus how often their keywords are actually being searched for on Google.

 When a person sees your ad online but doesn’t click on it, this ad still leaves an “impression” on our audience by being seen.
 Impression share is closely related to your campaign’s budget.

-Google will show you “lost impressions” as a result of low budgets, so you can see missed opportunities when you could have shown your ads to new people but were constrained by your budget.
+Google will show you “lost impressions” as a result of low budgets.
+You’ll see missed opportunities when you could have shown your ads to new people but were constrained by your budget.

 Is it Better to Aim High or Start Low and Build Up?

 Google recommends that beginners set their daily average budget relatively low, somewhere between $5-$10 daily.

 Once this average budget is set, it’s recommended to stick to the same budget for a few months to gather data.
 After a few months have gone by, marketers can begin evaluating their results to determine whether or not to change their marketing budget.

 Things that Affect the Cost-Per-Click